chrizzTs/Who-U/README.md

     openFB.init({appId: '339615032892277', tokenStore: window.localStorage});
 ````

 To make this connection possible the app has to be created on the official site 'developers.facebook.com'.
-On this website the site URL of this app has to be included at allowd Websites.
-In this case 'http://localhost:8100/' for both Site URL on Mobile Site URL.
+On this website the site URL of this app has to be included as an allowed Websites (in this case 'http://localhost:8100/' for both Site URL on Mobile Site URL).
 Client Oauth Login has to be activated and Valid Oauth redirect URLs have to be added.
 Valid OAuth Redirect URI's for this app are:
 -   http://localhost:8100/oauthcallback.html (Desktop Login)
 -   https://www.facebook.com/connect/login_success.html (Mobile/Cordova Login)